slickworks/lidless/README.md

 ## Overview

-Lidless lets you define a backup strategy using rsync, rclone and git from a single JSON file.
+Lidless lets you define a backup strategy using [rsync](https://rsync.samba.org/), [rclone](https://rclone.org/) and [git](https://git-scm.com/) from a single config file.

-### Why I built this
+### Why do we need this?

-I need to be able to switch to a new laptop with minimal effort or data loss in case my current one gets lost, damaged or stolen.
-But as a developer, my hard drive includes data that:

-* Must always be backed up (Documents, notes etc...)
-* I ideally want to save, but aren't critical:
-  * Test databases
-  * Application settings and preferences
+Maintaining a full up-to-date backup of a developer's hard drives is difficult:

-* I don't want to backup because:
+* Some things we don't want to backup:
-  * I can recreate easily (Virtual envs, Docker images etc...)
+  * Virtual environments, Docker images, binaries and other things we can rebuild easily.
-  * It's already backed up (git repositories)
+  * Git repositories, because they are already backed up*.

-And of course:

-* Some of what I want to back up is nested inside directories I don't want to backup.
+* Some directories we want to backup are nested inside others that we don't:
+  * gitignored config files inside a repo.
+  * Application caches in the home drive.
+* Some data is a bit more complex to backup:
+  * Databases need dumped first.
+  * Sensitive data may need encrypted.
-* Some data needs to be extracted or processed before backing up.
+* Some data is a bit more complex to restore:
-* I want to back data up to multiple places, based on data allowance, and how much I trust them.

-This requires a rather complex backup strategy, and I want an easy way to manage that.
+  * Clone git repositories to the same paths as your old machine.
+  * We don't want to blindly overwrite config files (e.g. .bashrc) on a new machine.

+As useful as tools like Dropbox are, they just don't support these requirements, and we need something more.

+\* *Unless there are unpushed commits, in which case we want to know!
+See below...*

 ### Features

+Include:

+* Some things need processing first (e.g. database dumps, zipping and encrypting sensitive data).

+If you're serious about data:

+* You backup to multiple providers.
+* You encrypt some files.
+* You use a USB drive for on-the-go backups when there's no Internet.

+And of course, we also need control over how to restore:

+* Just the things we need to work (e.g. a temporary machine).
+* Without overwriting config files (e.g. .bashrc) on a new machine.

+Although Dropbox is great, it can't handle the *all* above requirements.

 ##### Granular inclusion